ClarytyLLC/docs/src/docs/tutorials/pages/adding-custom-fields.md

-3. We will be prompted to enter properties for the custom field in the `Add Field`.
-We will discuss the purpose of each of these properties in the next step.
+3. You will be prompted to enter properties for the custom field in the `Add Field`.
+You will discuss the purpose of each of these properties in the next step.